suit-wg/manifest-spec/draft-ietf-suit-manifest-03.md

 Several fields in the Manifest can be either a CBOR structure or a SUIT_Digest.
 In each of these cases, the SUIT_Digest provides for a severable field.
 Severable fields are RECOMMENDED to implement.
 In particular, text SHOULD be severable, since most useful text elements occupy more space than a SUIT_Digest, but are not needed by the Recipient.
 Because SUIT_Digest is a CBOR Array and each severable element is a CBOR bstr, it is straight-forward for a Recipient to determine whether an element is been severable.
 The key used for a severable element is the same in the SUIT_Manifest and in the SUIT_Outer_Wrapper so that a Recipient can easily identify the correct data in the outer wrapper.

-The suit-manifest-version indicates the version of serialisation used to encode the manifest.
+The suit-manifest-version indicates the version of serialization used to encode the manifest.
 Version 1 is the version described in this document. suit-manifest-version is REQUIRED.

 The suit-manifest-sequence-number is a monotonically increasing anti-rollback counter.
 It also helps devices to determine which in a set of manifests is the "root" manifest in a given update.
 Each manifest MUST have a sequence number higher than each of its dependencies.
 Each Recipient MUST reject any manifest that has a sequence number lower than its current sequence number.
 It MAY be convenient to use a UTC timestamp in seconds as the sequence number. suit-manifest-sequence-number is REQUIRED.